skoundin/Anomaly-Fraud_Detection/README.md

-# Anomaly-Fraud_Detection
+# Fraud Detection.
 CS-698 - Anomaly /FraudDetection

-This repository is for the Project Done as part of CS698- Introductory Research - Machine Learning.
+The repository contains the files for the project - Credit Card Fruad Detection Using Machine Learning.
-The course project is " Anomaly/Fraud Detection using Machine Learning"
+This is a course project for CS698- Reserach Topics/Machine Learning, during my Masters at University of Waterloo.

+The file Classifiers, EDA and Deep_Model contain the code for the project , while all the other files are as per their description.